YingchunLi/todolist/README.md

 ### start the ui app

 Run the following commands (in a different terminal):
-`cd ui && yarn start`
+`cd ui && yarn && yarn start`

-a browser tab will be opened automatically which loads [http://localhost:3000](http://localhost:3000).
+A browser tab will be opened automatically which loads [http://localhost:3000](http://localhost:3000).

 You can start using the app now from this browser window.